 - Human Geography

-Students can see a representation of the town of Coloma in the Gold Rush days at Marshall Gold Discovery Park, the site of gold discovery in 1848, which is located less than three miles from our camp.
-At Mother Lode River Center, students have the opportunity to pan for their own gold and make Dutch oven cornbread in the style of the old miners.
+Students can see a representation of the town of Coloma in the Gold Rush days at Marshall Gold Discovery Park, the site of gold discovery in 1848, which is located a few minutes drive from our camp.
+At Mother Lode River Center, students will pan for their own gold and make Dutch oven cornbread in the style of the old miners.

 Gold Rush History Program